 In 1993, environmental biologists R. Robin Baker and Mark A. Bellis found one way in which men may have evolved to help sperm meet egg.
 Testing 35 men, they found that the ones whose mates had recently been out of their sight had more sperm in their ejaculate.
 The biologists reasoned from the data that a partner's temporary absence might make a man uncertain about her fidelity.
 Niggling suspicion that his sperm has to compete with that of other men might create a physiological response increasing sperm count.

 In more recent years, Dr. Leigh Simmons of the Centre for Evolutionary Biology at the University of Western Australia has run a series of experiments with carefully controlled parameters.
 He and Dr. Sarah J. Kilgallon demonstrated that the very idea of sexual rivals can trigger sperm changes.
 They showed one group of men pornography involving one woman and two men.
 A second group saw pornography involving only women.
 The two researchers found that the sperm produced by men who viewed pornography involving one woman and two men swam faster.

 At least one possible sperm competition adaptation in humans is anatomical.
-Simmons and collaborator Dr. Samantha Leivers have proposed that the piston shape of men's penises may have evolved to help men rid their mates' vaginas of a rival's previously deposited sperm.
+The piston shape of men's penises may have evolved to help men rid their mates' vaginas of a rival's previously deposited sperm.
 With a flat-bottomed head and a shaft that is narrower at top than bottom, the human penis can scoop out semen each time it momentarily withdraws from a vagina in preparation for the next thrust.

 Males in polyandrous non-human species can ramp up sperm volume, count, and vitality in response to the presence of rivals.